spencerdwight/meteor-portfolio/src/content/posts/blog_post_one.md

 ---
-title: "A SUPER fun blog post"
+title: "a super fun blog post"
 description: "The greatest post ever written, so far."
-icon: "Bookmark"
+icon: "Cake"
 publishedAt: 2024-02-10 # Change to the correct date (YYYY-MM-DD)
 draft: false # Set to true if you're not ready to publish
 ---